-- Obtained a schedule of the areas of interest held by the Group and assessed whether the rights to tenure of those areas of interest remained current at balance date by obtaining supporting documentation such as licence agreements and also considered whether the Group maintains the tenements in good standing; - Obtained a schedule of the capitalised exploration and evaluation expenditure and tested a sample of expenditure to confirm the nature of the costs incurred and the appropriateness of the classification as exploration and evaluation asset. - Held discussions with management with respect to the status of ongoing exploration programmes in the respective areas of interest and assessed Group's cashflow budget for the level of budgeted spend on exploration projects; and - Considered whether any facts or circumstances existed to suggest impairment testing was required.
+- Obtaining the relevant documentation in respect of the area of interest held by the Group and assessing whether the rights to tenure of those areas of interest remained current at reporting date by reference to expenditure to date and other relevant factors; - Obtaining a schedule of the capitalised exploration and evaluation expenditure and testing a sample of expenditure to confirm the nature of the costs incurred and the appropriateness of the classification as exploration and evaluation asset. - Holding discussions with management with respect to the status of ongoing exploration programmes in the Kihabe area and assessing the Group's cashflow forecast for the level of budgeted spend on the project; and - Considering whether any facts or circumstances existed to suggest impairment testing was required.

-We also assessed the adequacy of the related disclosures in Note 5.1 to the Financial Statements.
+We also assessed the adequacy of the related disclosures in Note 5.2 and in Note 8.2(a) to the Financial Statements.